Mary Reilly (advocate): National work

 In 1972, Reilly and 47 other nuns went to Washington, DC and co-founded NETWORK Nuns on the Bus, a national social justice lobby that engages nuns in community organizing.
 She toured 15 states with the lobby in 2013, to promote "bi-partisan, commonsense" immigration reform.

 International work

-In the 1960's, Reilly spent six years as a missionary in Honduras and Belize, which exposed her to the crisis of poverty in developing countries, especially among women, and sharpened her "feminine consciousness".
+In the 1960s, Reilly spent six years as a missionary in Honduras and Belize, which exposed her to the crisis of poverty in developing countries, especially among women, and sharpened her "feminine consciousness".

 In 1995, Reilly attended the World Conference on Women in Beijing.
 This helped prepare her to open Sophia Academy.